Semoshwe/Semoshwe-s-profile/README.md

 # 👤 My Digital Portfolio

 Hello my name is Semoshwe Mapokgole, welcome to my digital portfolio for the Work Readiness Training.
-It consumes of evidence and reflection for each section of the course that i have completed.
+It consumes of evidence and reflection for each section of the course that I have completed.

 ---